 A bone scan is a test in which a radioactive material, called a “tracer,” is injected into a patient’s blood stream, where it will bind to bones.
 Once the tracer is absorbed, a special camera known as a “gamma” is used to take pictures of the bones.
 The test shows areas of new or rapid bone growth, which is usually indicative of a problem in adults.

-Bone scans capture pictures of the entire skeleton, which makes them useful when doctors aren’t quite sure where the problem is located.
-Bone scans do not capture images of soft tissue, so they are not a good tool for evaluating if the patient is suffering from pinched nerves, sciatica, prolapsed discs, or a degenerative spine.
-Instead, doctors use bone scans to rule out small fractures, bone cancer, or infection.
+Bone scans capture pictures of the entire skeleton, which makes them useful when physicians aren’t quite sure where the problem is located.
+Bone scans do not capture images of soft tissue, so they are not a good tool for evaluating if the patient has pinched nerves, sciatica, prolapsed discs or a degenerative spine.
+Instead, physicians use bone scans to rule out small fractures, bone cancer or infection.
 A bone scan may also be helpful in detecting facet disease or osteoarthritis.

 After the test is complete, you’ll be allowed to go home.
 The radioactive tracer will be completely eliminated from your body within two days.

 What the bone scan shows